Tails86/ansi-string/README.md

 # This will remove BOLD from "strING" and "formatting"
 s.unformat_matching("[A-Za-z]+ing", AnsiFormat.BOLD, regex=True)
 print(s)

+# This will result in the same printout using AnsiStr instead of AnsiString
+s = AnsiStr("Here is a strING that I will match formatting", AnsiFormat.BOLD)
+# This will make the word "formatting" cyan with a pink background
+s = s.format_matching("[A-Za-z]+ing", "cyan", AnsiFormat.BG_PINK, regex=True, match_case=True)
+# This will remove BOLD from "strING" and "formatting"
+s = s.unformat_matching("[A-Za-z]+ing", AnsiFormat.BOLD, regex=True)
+print(s)
 ```

 #### clear_formatting

 Calling the method `AnsiString.clear_formatting()` will clear all formatting applied.
+The method `AnsiStr.clear_formatting()` works similarly except it returns a new object since `AnsiStr` is immutable.

 ### String Assignment

 The method `AnsiString.assign_str()` may be used to assign the internal string and adjust formatting as necessary.
+There is no associated function available in `AnsiStr`.

 ### Base String Retrieval

-The attribute `AnsiString.base_str` may be used to retrieve the unformatted base string.
+The attributes `AnsiString.base_str` and `AnsiStr.base_str` may be used to retrieve the unformatted base string.

 ### Format Status

 The methods `AnsiString.ansi_settings_at()` and `AnsiString.settings_at()` may be used to retrieve the settings applied over a single character.
+The same methods exist in `AnsiStr`.

 ### Other String Methods

-Many other methods that are found in the `str` class such as `replace()` are available in `AnsiString` which manipulate the string while applying formatting where necessary.
+Many other methods that are found in the `str` class such as `replace()` are available in `AnsiString` and `AnsiStr` which manipulate the string while applying formatting where necessary.

 - capitalize
 - casefold